 Check Event Logs to Troubleshoot Microsoft Edge Security Policy Deployment Issue

-Once the sync is initiated, you will need to check the Event logs to confirm the policy is reached Windows 1o or 11 PC.
+Once the sync is initiated, you will need to check the Event logs to confirm the policy is reached on Windows 1o or 11 PC.
 You have many other Intune logs which can be used for Win32 application deployment, etc. But MDM related logs are stored in the event logs mentioned below.
 The Intune related event logs are available in the following path:

 Event Log path for Intune logs –> Applications and Services -> Microsoft->Windows->DeviceManagement-Enterprise-Diagnostics-Provider->Admin